 Realtors want to work in environments where their personal lives are respected.

-Star players also expect you to provide state-of-the-art tools that can streamline tasks, improve client interactions, and ultimately help them close deals faster.
+Star players also expect you to provide state-of-the-art tools that can streamline tasks, improve client interactions, and support initiatives like how to develop a property marketplace, ultimately helping them close deals faster.

 This includes access to customer relationship management (CRM) systems, digital marketing tools, and data analytics platforms.